ExpeditionRPG/expedition/docs/qdl_guide.md

 *Fig 3: Instruction tag*

-These are denoted by `>` prefixes in markdown, like so:
+These are denoted by `>` prefixes in QDL, like so:

 ```markdown